2010—Ex-cop James B. Fowler pleads guilty to the 1965 murder of civil rights activist Jimmie Lee Jackson in Ala. He gets six months.

 1967—“I have never been more encouraged,” says General Westmoreland.
 Tet is 77 days away.

 1967—The CIA hands LBJ the first of four reports on its illegal surveillance of anti-war activists.
 Because it refutes his belief in foreign influence, he rejects it and demands another.

 1904—Al Swearengen, ex-Deadwood, S.D. whoremaster, is found on a Denver street with his head bashed in.

 1887—F(ranklin) P(ierce) Adams, namesake of N.H.’s only president (so far) and the godfather of the newspaper column, is born in Chicago.

 1864—General William Tecumseh Sherman burns Atlanta, Georgia, thereby inspiring a popular movie.

-1558—In celebration of Queen Elizabeth’s coronation, a wickerwork effigy of the Pope is burned, with live cats inside to simulate shrieking devils.
+1558—In celebration of Queen Elizabeth’s coronation, a wickerwork effigy of the Pope is burned.
+It’s stuffed with live cats to simulate shrieking devils.